ARCLabUNO/arclabwebsite/content/authors/jordon/_index.md

 ---
 # Display name
-title: Caitlyn Jordan
+title: Caitlyn Jordon

 # Full Name (for SEO)
 first_name: Caitlyn
-last_name: Jordan
+last_name: Jordon

 # Username (this should match the folder name)
 authors:
-  - jordan
+  - jordon

 # Is this the primary user of the site?
 superuser: false